zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 ## 3/ Configure Dev Portal Monetization

-Next, you will enable the monetization pages in your developer portal.
+Next, you will enable the monetization pages in your Developer Portal.

 1. Open the **Code** tab in the Zuplo Portal and select the file `dev-portal.json`.